albertost5/first-react-app/README.md

 # first-react-app

-First React app to validate a form.
+First React app to calculate a loan.

 ## Features